What is Microlearning: Definition, Examples, Benefits & Drawbacks

 Companies don't even have to worry about investing in special forms of microlearning tools to launch their courses.

-Any budget-friendly LMS that comes with a built-in video editor will be more than enough.
+Any budget-friendly LMS that comes with a built-in AI video editor will be more than enough.

 It's easier to consume